mozilla/openwebapps/docs/APP_REPO.md

 <!-- FIXME: probably some simple example is called for here?
 Or link to some examples page on wiki -->

+#### Management API

+The management API is exposed as properties on the `navigator.apps.mgmt` object.

+*   `list( <callback> )`

+    XXX: should there be a locale argument to list?  where should localization occur?

+    List all installed applications.
+The return value is an object where properties are the unique launch URL of the application, and values are objects which describe apps.
+Each object has the following properties:

+    `installURL`: The url from which the application was installed `installTime`: The time that the application was installed (generated via Date().getTime, represented as the number of milliseconds between midnight of January 1st, 1970 and the time the app was installed).
+    `icons`: An object mapping strings representing icon size (i.e. '96' or '128') to urls of the actual icon (often data urls)
+    `name`: The human readable (localized) name of the application.
+    `description`: The human readable (localized) description of the application.
+    `launchURL`: The url that the user should be redirected to where the application can be launched.
+    `developer`: An object containing `name` and `url` properties describing the developer of the application

+*   `remove( <id>, <callback> )`

+    Remove an application from the repository.  `id` is the unique launch URL of the application, and the callback will be invoked after the operation completes.

+*  `saveState( <dashboard identifier>, <stateObject>, [callback] )`

+    Save dashboard specific state into the application repository.
+This function should be used by dashboards to persist context.
+This function is superior to other persistence mechanisms as it allows for the backup and synchronization of a users state, if the user so desires.  `dashboard identifier` could be a guid, or some string which is a reasonably unique dashboard implementation identifier under which the state data will be scoped.

+*  `loadState( <dashboard identifier>, <callback> )`

+    Load state saved by `saveState`.

+*  `loggedInUser()`

+    (TBD) query the currently logged in user

+*  `logout()`

+    (TBD) logout the currently authenticated user.

+*  `login()`

+    (TBD) trigger the login flow which will identify the user (to support application sync).

 #### Mobile Considerations

 Most mobile platforms already organize themselves around an *application launcher*.
 See the <a href="mobile.html">Mobile Platforms</a> page for more discussion of these platforms.

+#### See Also

+Also see the related [wiki page](http://wiki.mozilla.org/Labs/Apps/MyApps#JS_API).